jerrynomenon/Fintech_CE_Lesson/FinTech_CE_Lesson.md

 First, we set the Solidity version to 0.6.6 - `pragma solidity ^0.6.6;`.
 As Solidity gets updated fairly often with significant changes, it is important to specify the right version.

-Then we create our first `contract` with two variables - `address public owner` and `mapping (address => uint) public balances`.
+Then we create our first `contract` with following variables:

+* `address public owner` : Address of the contract owner.
 Variable type `address` allows you to store an Ethereum address more efficiently.

-The `mapping` is a key-value pair of a user address and token balance for each user.
+* `mapping (address => uint) public balances` : The `mapping` is a key-value pair of a user address and token balance for each user.

 In the editor type the following: